CybertronianFan/Face-Tracking-Car/README.md

 Coding Guidance:

-* Use the code from "Camera\_Car\_Arduino\_Code" and transfer it to the Arduino using Arduino IDE using the Raspberry Pi or a desktop/laptop.
+* Use the code from "MotorCode\_Arduino" and transfer it to the Arduino using Arduino IDE using the Raspberry Pi or a desktop/laptop.
 * Make sure Python 3 is installed on the Raspberry Pi.
 (You may have to change the version if OpenCV is not working - I used python 3.13.11)
 * Make sure OpenCV is installed on the Raspberry Pi.
 * Install pip.
 * With the Arduino unplugged from the Raspberry Pi, type "ls /dev/tty\*" and it will list the different ports.
 Then do the same with the Arduino plugged in. **There will be one extra and that will be put in place of "ACM0" in line 5.
 Without this step there is a high chance of the program not working.**
-* Copy the code from "Camera\_Car\_RaspberryPi\_Code" into an IDE such as Thonny (on the Raspberry Pi) and run it with the Arduino plugged in.
+* Copy the code from "FaceTrackingCode\_RaspberryPi" into an IDE such as Thonny (on the Raspberry Pi) and run it with the Arduino plugged in.
 After this unplug the Raspberry Pi from the monitor and other peripherals.
-* Make sure all of the components are connected properly and the car will work.
+* Make sure all of the components are connected properly and the rover will work.